Pontarddulais railway station: Facilities

 The station has one remaining active platform, which has had a section raised in 2015 to assist passengers boarding or alighting.
 This was funded by the Welsh Government.

 No ticket machine is available (the station is unstaffed), so these must be purchased on the train or prior to travel.
 There is a standard plexiglass and metal shelter provided, along with a CIS screen and timetable information board but no other permanent buildings.
 Level access is available between the car park and platform.

 Services

 Pontarddulais is a request stop, whereby passengers have to give a hand signal to the approaching train driver to board or notify the guard when they board that they wish to alight from the train there.

-There are seven trains a day in each direction on weekdays, six on Saturdays and two services on Sundays.
-Five run through to northbound, with two more to on Monday to Fridays (and one on Saturday evenings), whilst southbound trains run to Llanelli and Swansea.
+There are six trains a day in each direction on weekdays, five on Saturdays and two services on Sundays.
+Five run through to northbound, with one more to on Monday to Fridays, whilst southbound trains run to Llanelli and Swansea.